WSMorrison/BricksThenMadeNow/README.md

 - The original image used as the basis for the splash image is from [Brickset.](https://brickset.com/sets/6301-1/Town-Mini-Figures)
 - All computer generated renders are done in [Stud.io.](https://www.bricklink.com/v3/studio/download.page)

+### Other Thanks

+- The Code Institute assessment team; I can't imagine what kind of patience and knowledge it would take to look over these projects without losing it.
 - Finally, heartfelt appreciaton to my partner, Stevie, for infinite patience and encouragement.
 Also, no thanks to Lemon and Beckett for all their non-contributions throughout all five projects, though being fuzzy is it's own moral support.

 <br>